 Discover Palm Springs In California

 Palm Spring is a famous oasis resort nestled between the mountains, not far from the Mojave Desert in California.
 It is a great destination to visit on a California Holiday with its many fairways, spa resorts and great entertainment.
+This is just one of many California vacation spots that you and your family can enjoy.

 In the 1920s and 30s Palm Springs became known as the playground of the stars, and continued to be right through to the 1970s.
 During this period stars such as Steve McQueen, Clark Gable, Greta Garbo, Elvis, Frank Sinatra, Cary Grant and The Marx Brothers bought homes here.